 - Color changes.

 - Little white marks (leukonychia) often appear after minor injuries.
-They may last for weeks or months and usually go away on their own.
+They may last for weeks or months.
+They usually go away on their own.

-- It is common for a nail to turn black after an injury.
-The black or purple-black color is caused by blood under the nail and will go away as the injury heals.
+- It's common for a nail to turn black after an injury.
+The black or purple-black color is caused by blood under the nail.
+It will go away as the injury heals.

 - Black, brown, or purple discoloration under a nail that has not been injured may be caused by melanoma.